 Orchid Project Students work with Bristol University Botanic Garden Staff to plan orchid display improvements

 Orchid project students have been working with the amazing staff of the Bristol University Botanic Garden for twelve years and today a new team began to plan a major revamp to the orchid display in the Sub-tropical house.
+The revamp also entailed getting rid of the existing furniture and getting some teak patio furniture.

 This afternoon’s team from Mendip and Writhlington Schools included students from Year 7 to Year 13 and they will work in teams on each of the three ‘orchid trees’.